stefanmintert/ep_xmlexport/README.md

 You can validate the generic EPL XML against the [epl.dtd](epl.dtd).

-##### Non-generic EPL XML
+##### Extended EPL XML

 The XML format changes if at least one of the output control parameters are set to `true`.
 How the format changes is described for each of the control paramaters, see above.

-There's no DTD or schema for non-generic EPL XML.
-Why?
-Because the XML format changes with every new plug-in that introduces a new line marker.
+There's no only an experimental DTD for extended EPL XML: [epl-x.dtd](epl-x.dtd).
+Why experimental?
+Because the XML format changes with every new plug-in that introduces a new line marker attribute.
+BTW: The '-x' means "extended", not "experimental".